Why Starbucks Sucks

 I like coffee.
 I like the taste of coffee.
 One thing I love about ordering coffee at Starbucks is that it takes all of five seconds for them to get it for me.
 It's already brewed and ready to go.
 You run in, give them some money, they give you a cup of that sweet liquid.
-Unless there's somebody in front of you.

-If you're ordering a double shot macchiato half caf, half decaf with organic whipped cream on top, you are a lunatic and, quite frankly, disgust me.
-They should round your kind up and give you your own city or state or country where you can wait in line with all the other whackos and order goofy-ass drinks to your heart's content.
-They aren't drinks.
-They're liquid heart attacks.
-While I respect Starbucks for offering all kinds of coffee drinks and trying to rule the world, I just want some hot water filtered through some tasty ground coffee beans.
+I respect Starbucks for offering all kinds of coffee drinks.
+Consumers like choice.
+I also appreciate that Starbucks wants to rule the world.
+But damnit, I just want some hot water filtered through some tasty ground coffee beans.
+Is that so hard?
 You insane thousand calorie, frappuccino oinkers need to get out of my way.
 I can see your arteries hardening as you wait in line.
 I just want a simple coffee.
 I want purity.
 All these funky drinks have ruined the purity of drinking coffee.
 It's like a chocolate bagel or boxed wine.
-Sure, there are people who are going to buy these things, but it doesn't mean it's right.
-It's like reading the Cliffs Note version of "Hamlet" instead of the real thing.
-You know what "Hamlet" is about, but you've somehow cheated.
-Sure, drinking a frappuccino gives you some vague idea of what coffee is about, but you're not a coffee drinker.

 Coffee does not require sugar.
 It's perfect just the way it is.
-Somehow though, coffee sugarers have taken over the world and now we have all these drinks that could clog the arteries of an elephant and take five people and fifteen minutes to make.
+Somehow though, coffee sugarers have taken over the world.
+Now we have all these drinks that could clog the arteries of an elephant and take five people and fifteen minutes to make.
 Meanwhile, those of us with something to do have to wait there while it happens.
-It's like slowing down at the scene of an accident except that most people seem like they'd rather be in the accident.
+It's like slowing down at the scene of an accident.
+It's just that these people would rather be in the accident.